theIanMilan/avion/Avion Projects/Tic-Tac-Toe/README.md

 * Minimax algorithm implemented on AI for impossible difficulty
 * Choose from grid sizes of 3x3, 5x5, or 7x7
 * Emoji-enabled player and opponent marks (instead of the usual X's or O's)
-* Move walkthrough available at end of game through previous/next buttons
+* Move walk through available at end of game through previous/next buttons

 ## Demo